 What is blockchain?

-The computers that run and store the blockchain are decentralised, meaning they are not controlled or owned by any one company or country.
+The computers, or nodes, that run and store the blockchain are decentralised, meaning they are not controlled or owned by any one company or country.
 Being decentralised makes this a very fast and low-cost process.

 Source: WIRED (Facebook)

 In a nutshell, a blockchain is a publicly managed record of transactional data.
 Data is stored in ‘blocks’ which are all chained to each other.
 As new information is retrieved, it is put into a fresh block.
 Once the block has been completely filled with data, it is then connected to the previous block, meaning blocks are chained in chronological order – hence the term ‘blockchain.’